GogoRit/llm-inference-lab/docs/progress.md

 **Repository**: https://github.com/GogoRit/llm-inference-lab
 **Objective**: Build a comprehensive toolkit for optimizing and benchmarking Large Language Model inference performance

+> **Strategy Note**: As of Phase 3C.5, LLM Inference Lab follows an **MPS-first optimization approach**.
+> All new features are validated locally on Apple Silicon (MPS) before limited CUDA (Kaggle/A100) benchmarking.
+> This ensures efficient use of GPU credits and rapid iteration on Mac hardware.

 ---

 ## Project Overview